dotnet/arcade/Documentation/CorePackages/Signing.md

 #### 2. Use a different certificate for an specific Public Key Token

 If you repo have signable files that have a different Public Key Token than the one preconfigured in the SDK (i.e., `31bf3856ad364e35`) you might add an entry to `StrongNameSignInfo` to specify the certificate name that should be used for those files.
-To do that, place an entry like the one show below in your `build\Signing.props` file.
+To do that, place an entry like the one show below in your `eng\Signing.props` file.

 ```xml
 <ItemGroup>